lisannekraal/catcall/README.md

 An application to visualize, report and manage data on catcalling.
 Made for @CatcallsofAms, a local Instagram-based initiative part of a global 'chalk back' movement.
 In over a 150 cities wordwide, young girls are fighting street harassment by literally chalking catcalls on the sidewalk and raise awareness.
 More about this, check out https://www.instagram.com/catcallsofams/ and https://www.chalkback.org/.

-Launch test version: January 2021
+Launch test version: January 2021 - (work continued on main repo)

 <p>
   <img src="readme-images/catcallsDesktop.gif" width="auto" height="320px"></img>